 Classroom lessons come to life with the Preservation Hall Foundation's Kids in the Hall Field Trip program.
 In this one-hour field trip, centered around the History of New Orleans style music, students engage and listen to a Preservation Hall Band, as well as have an opportunity for a Q&A session with members of the Preservation Hall Collective.

 We offer Kids in the Hall Field Trips Monday through Friday between 9am to 4pm.
 We request that field trips be schedule at least three weeks in advance.

-The Preservation Hall Foundation provides masterclasses to schools in the Greater New Orleans area, focusing on Brass Band and Traditional New Orleans Jazz.
-Initially started in conjunction with Jazz and Heritage Foundation's Class Got Brass competition, the Preservation Hall Foundation now provides masterclasses year-round to educators and music programs in Louisiana.
+The Preservation Hall Foundation provides workshops, masterclasses, and open soundchecks to schools in the Greater New Orleans area and around the U.S., focusing on Brass Band and Traditional New Orleans Jazz.
+Open soundchecks are offered on 100% of the Preservation Hall Jazz Band's touring dates.